-Chronic myelogenous leukemia is cancer that starts inside bone marrow, the soft tissue inside bones that helps form blood cells.
+Chronic myelogenous leukemia (CML) is cancer that starts inside bone marrow.
+This is the soft tissue in the center of bones that helps form all blood cells.

-It is usually associated with an abnormal chromosome called the Philadelphia chromosome.
+Cause of CML is related to an abnormal chromosome called the Philadelphia chromosome.

 It takes many years to develop leukemia from radiation exposure.
 Most people treated for cancer with radiation do not develop leukemia.
 Most patients with CML have not been exposed to radiation.

 CML most often occurs in middle-age adults and in children.

 Chronic myelogenous leukemia is grouped into several phases:

 The chronic phase can last for months or years.
 The disease may have few or no symptoms during this time.
 Most people are diagnosed during this stage, when they have blood tests done for other reasons.

 Untreated CML leads to the blast crisis phase.
 Bleeding and infection may occur due to bone marrow failure.

 Other possible symptoms of a blast crisis include:

 A physical examination often reveals a swollen spleen.
 A complete blood count (CBC) shows an increased number of white blood cells with many immature forms present and an increased number of platelets.
 These are parts of the blood that help blood clot.